Adroiti/docs-for-code-review-tools/tfsec/aws-elbv2-http-not-used.md

-Pattern: Use of plain HTTP
+Pattern: Use of HTTP for AWS load balancer

 Issue: -